 Protecting Personal and Family Assets

 A discretionary trust (also known as a family trust) can be used to protect assets in the event of a financial crisis or bankruptcy.
-A typical family trust operates as a legal relationship between a trustee and beneficiaries, where the trustee is under an obligation to hold property for the benefit of the beneficiaries.
-The trustee is the legal owner of the trust property and the beneficiaries only hold an interest in the trust property.
-Therefore, if a beneficiary were to experience financial hardship, trust assets are protected from the beneficiary’s creditors as they do not own the trust property.
+In a typical family trust, the trustee is under an obligation to hold property for the benefit of the beneficiaries.
+The trustee is the legal owner of the trust property and the beneficiaries hold an interest in the property.
+Therefore, if a beneficiary experiences financial hardship, trust assets are protected from the any creditors, as the beneficiary does not own the trust property.

-There are many events that risk exposing the assets of a trust, including where loans are made from a family trust, when there are unpaid allocations of trust income and capital, and when companies are beneficiaries.
-Many deficiencies stem from a poorly constructed Trust Deed, therefore it is important to consult a legal professional to carefully draft a deed with relevant clauses included to ensure asset protection.
+However, there are many events that risk exposing the assets of a trust, including where loans are made from a family trust, when there are unpaid allocations of trust income and capital, and when companies are beneficiaries.
+Many deficiencies stem from a poorly constructed trust deed, therefore it is important to consult a legal professional to carefully draft a deed to ensure asset protection.

 Protecting Business Assets

-One of the greatest risks during economic downturns is for a business to become bankrupt.
-Creating limited liability companies or corporations is the most common strategy to help protect your personal assets from the reach of creditors.
+One of the greatest risks during economic downturns is that a business may become bankrupt, leaving both employees and directors vulnerable.
+Creating limited liability companies or corporations is the most common strategy to help protect your personal assets from the reach of creditors if your business becomes bankrupt.
 Businesses can also use the structure of a trust to protect assets that have value, such as machinery, equipment or intellectual property, to prevent them from being taken in the event of a lawsuit.

 Pension and Superannuation Funds